jrowing/iop/reqprac.md

 # Required practicalals

-The following pages are relevent to required practicals:
+The following pages are relevent to required practicals for the EDUQAS A-level Scheme of work:

 # General guides
 * [General guide](http://jrowing.com/classes/reqprac/generalguidance)